authelia/authelia/CONTRIBUTING.md

 ## Do not force push to your pull request branch

-Please do not force push to your PR's branch after you have created your PR, as doing so makes it harder for us to review your work.
+Please do not force push to your PR's branch after you have created your PR especially when a maintainer has either performed a review or has indicated they are performing a review, as doing so makes it harder to review your commits accurately.
 PRs will always be squashed by us when we merge your work.
 Commit as many times as you need in your pull request branch.

+The exception exists for contributors to make adjustments to the commit message i.e. to perform the Developer Certificate of Origin sign off.

 ## Re-requesting a review